saltysoup/cost-optimization-multi/README.md

 1. Create a new CloudFormation stack from the **administrator account** using **cost-optimization-ec2-right-sizing.json** in the templates directory.

-1. In the launch parameters, input the AWS accounts and the name of the AWS Role that was configured in prerequisites.
+1. In the launch parameters, input the AWS accounts (including the administrative account) and the name of the AWS Role that was configured in prerequisites.

 1. The stack will take about 15min to finish (more for larger number of AWS accounts), with the results stored in the S3Bucket in the Resources tab.